L3gomancer/ImageMagickVisRef/README.md

 ---

-To add a 1px white border to the left side (sptsheets) do
+To add a 1px white border to the left side (spritesheets)
 \$ `convert null: v01.png +append a3.png`

 ---